LL.M. in U.S. Law for International Lawyers – Core Curriculum (26 credit hours*)

 Contracts and Sales, 3 credits (2100 minutes)

 This course introduces students to practical issues in contract law theories and doctrines.
-This course will survey the application of contract law in various contexts with case law, relevant portions of the Uniform Commercial Code, the Restatements, Convention on the International Sale of Goods, and treatises.
-This course will explore the bases of contract law, creation and termination rights, the role of capital markets, problems in contract formation, contract interpretation theories, and settlement strategies.
+This course will survey the application of contract law in various contexts with case law, relevant portions of the Uniform Commercial Code, the Restatements, and treatises.
+This course will explore the bases of contract law, creation and termination rights, problems in contract formation, contract interpretation theories, and damages.

 Criminal Law and Criminal Procedure, 3 credits (2100 minutes)

 This course focuses upon both federal and state criminal law in the United States.
 Most criminal law is contained in statutes.
 Students will gain an understanding of the entire time-frame of a crime, from commission through prosecution and possible imprisonment.
 All types of crimes are covered including white collar crime.
 Cutting-edge criminal law issues in the U.S. are discussed.
 This course will also examine the procedural rules of criminal cases.
 It covers provisions of the Bill of Rights that regulate the government’s pursuit and prosecution of criminal defendants.
-Important issues such as search and seizure and self-incrimination are covered with emphasis on the fourth through eighth Amendments to the U.S. Constitution.
+Important issues such as search and seizure and self-incrimination are covered with emphasis on the Fourth, Fifth, Sixth and Eighth Amendments to the U.S. Constitution.

 Real Property, 2 credits (1400 minutes)

-This course examines the common law and statutory codes of property law, which is primarily a matter of state law.
-It will also touch upon real estate transactions, the environmental law aspects of property, and the basic organization of U.S. intellectual property and technology law.
+This course examines the common law and statutory codes of property law which is primarily a matter of state law.
+It will also touch upon real estate transactions and the trend of integrating contract law principles into property law jurisprudence.
+The course is intended as a survey of the real property topics covered on the Multi-State Bar Examination (MBE).

 Professional Responsibility, 2 credits (1400 minutes)